apollokaiser/viet-project-motorbike-booking-app/README.md

     <li> ... </li>
 </ul>
 <strong>!!!
 Thank you !!!</strong>

-<strong>NOTICE</strong>
+###  :fa-exclamation-triangle: NOTICE
+- All date type are UNIX timestamp (s).
+So, all date method that i've defined only and only support for UNIX timestamp !!!!!!
-<h4>This project has used so much procedure, trigger in MySQL...Please reading CODEME.md before start !!
-Tks </h4>
+- This project had used so many procedure, trigger ...
+Please reading CODEME.md before starting.
+One more time, ***Thank youuuu !***